What God Cannot Do

 6. God cannot sin.
 He is holy (Isaiah 6:1-3).
 That means that He is totally set apart from sin.
 His eyes are too pure to look upon, evil and He cannot tolerate wrong (Habakkuk 1:13).
 This is His intrinsic nature.
 Nothing can change this.

-If we had another being in charge of the universe whose nature was any different than that of our God, we would all be in trouble.
-If He was a God who could cease to exist, who could lie, or was constantly needing to learn, for instance, He would be a God who could not be trusted with our futures.
-I for one am grateful that there are things that our God cannot do.
+When all is said and done, If we had another being in charge of the universe whose nature was any different than that of our God, we would all be in trouble.
+If He was a God who could cease to exist, who could lie, or was constantly needing to learn, for instance, He would be a Being who could not be trusted with our futures.
+I for one am grateful that there are things that our Lord cannot do.
 And He will always be the same reliable God that we know and love.
-That is just one more reason to praise His name.
+That is just one more reason to praise His holy name.
+He is the same yesterday, today and forever.
+What a wonderful God that we serve!